rzagramonte/mix-mingle/README.md

 The application also includes commented-out code for implementing previous and next buttons, allowing manual navigation through the cocktail slideshow.

 ## Optimizations
-*(optional)*

-Implementing a more user-friendly navigation system, including next and previous buttons for manual control.
+1. Implementing a more user-friendly navigation system, including next and previous buttons for manual control.
-Enhancing the visual design for a more appealing and engaging user experience.
+2. Enhancing the visual design for a more appealing and engaging user experience.
-Adding error handling for cases where the API request fails or returns no data.
+3. Adding error handling for cases where the API request fails or returns no data.

 ## Lessons Learned: